jacquessham/shell_basic/readme.md

 # Shell Basic
 Repository to store the scripts and syntaxes for learning shell.
+This repository will mainly focus on Bash and other macOS utility tools.

 ## Chapter 1: Basic Commands
 The notes and scripts may be found in the <a href="https://github.com/jacquessham/shell_basic/tree/main/ch1">Chapter 1 folder</a>.

-## Chapter 2: Basic Scripting (Coming Soon...)
+## Chapter 2: Basic Scripting
 The folder includes the following topics:
 <ul>
 	<li>Printing</li>